lsst-dm/dmtn-220/index.rst

 The biggest limitation of runtime filtering of inputs is that it can't be extended to runtime definition of data ID relationships.
 More precisely, we can (and do) use this runtime filtering to build different *types* of coadd, such as "deep" and "best-seeing", and this works because these correspond to different dataset types, produced by different tasks (or different configurations of the same task); this is a form of grouping, but the number of groups (types of coadd) is small and fully enumerated well in advance of processing.
 We *could* also use it when building master calibrations, to remove bad or otherwise unsuitable frames from combination steps dynamically; as far as we know, this does not currently happen, but it would work because we never generate more than one master calibration for a particular detector (and filter, where appropriate) in a single `RUN` collection.
-When multiple master calibrations for different validity ranges must be used as inputs together, they must first then be "certified" into a `CALIBRATION` collection.
+When multiple master calibrations for different validity ranges must be used as inputs together, they must first be "certified" into a `CALIBRATION` collection.
 What these supported cases have in common is that the group identifiers are not encoded in the output data ID; they are in some other term that we use to identify the dataset (i.e. the dataset type or collection).

 For relationships where group identity is included in the data ID, the current middleware's only option is an extremely rigid one, in which each new kind of group must added to the dimensions configuration, triggering a `Registry` schema change and necessitating a migration.
 As migrations go, these will be very simple and straightforward - they are entirely additions - but we do not have a process or tooling to automate those kinds of changes, and we still track them in our schema versioning system.
 After the schema is updated, dimension records can be inserted via `Registry` Python APIs to define both the set of allowable output data ID keys and their relations.
 This is the system currently used (to at least hypothetically) relate ``exposure`` snaps to the ``visits`` they belong to.
-It works well for this because we want rigidity here: these relationships are should be constant across processing runs, because we really don't want the definition of a visit to change across different collections.
+It works well for this because we want rigidity here: these relationships should be constant across processing runs, because we really don't want the definition of a visit to change across different collections.
-We can populate the tables that define the snap/visit relationships very early, using raw header metadata that we already ingest into the `Registry's` ``exposure``, and then essentially never touch it again (once raw header metadata and its translation settles down, that is).
+We can populate the tables that define the snap/visit relationships very early, using raw header metadata that we already ingest into the `Registry's` ``exposure``, and then essentially never touch it again (once raw header metadata and its translation settle down, that is).

 A similar approach seems like it would work tolerably well for yearly or other short-period coadds: define a "year" dimension in advance, and use the butler's existing temporal-join capabilities to relate that timespan directly to the visits that overlap it (with a bit of extra filtering in the task to deal with edge cases).